ptuchik/billing/README.md

 ### Concept
 The concept is the following:
-To be able to use this package, firstly you need to add `Billable` trait to your billable model (usually it is *User* model).
+To be able to use this package, firstly you need to add `Billable` trait to your billable model and implement `Billable` interface (usually it is *User* model).
 Hostable models have to implement `Hostable` interface and use `Hostable` trait, which will add *Purchases* relation to model.
 All packages have to be extended from *PackageModel* abstract class.
 That's it!